aiidalab/aiidalab-qe/docs/source/howto/xps.rst

 .. note::
-    At present, the core-hole pseudopotential for Si and O only available in PBE functional.
+    At present, core-hole pseudopotentials for Si and O are only available for the PBE functional.

 Then go to the **XPS setting** tab, and the set the parameters which are highlighted as follows: